 The record of the Hard Hitters inning is based solely on hazy memory as the scorebook is blank.
 The highlights were:

 Hard Hitters proved to be seriously misnamed.
 They were a bit outgunned in the batting department and never really threatened getting to the required run rate.
 They ended up on around 130 to 140 for 8 in their 22 overs.

 Opening the bowling were Chris Neal and Gully.
 Chris went wicketless but Gully got three wickets in his spell including two in two balls (unfortunately the hat trick ball was well defended).

 Support bowlers were Liam, Hassan, Kymbo, Jonno and Dannie who shared the rest of the wickets.
 Hassan got two wickets, Jonno at least one and the rest is all a bit hazy (bowlers, feel free to elaborate here)…

 Some particularly fine catching in the outfield with Kymbo taking two great catches off skied shots and Chris Neal taking two goodies out on the boundary.
 Chris Dommet also got a catch and a stumping.
 AT also got a catch at backward point.

 Some particularly exciting dropped catches – Laim (the sun was in my eyes), Andrew (failed to catch a low flying V2 rocket), Gully, Hassan (two?) and I am sure there were more (you know who you are!)…

-Afterwards we retired to Andrew’s apartment down the road in Motor City for a braai and a few beers, which no doubt contributed to the hazy memory!
+Afterwards we retired to Andrew’s apartment down the road in Motor City for a braai and a few beverages, which no doubt contributed to the hazy memory!